-- At the end of Cars, Lightning McQueen loses the big Piston Cup race to a cocky opponent, but is still revered by everyone due to helping the King finish the race.
-The actual winner on the other hand, not only loses the sponsorship of Dinoco, but the respect of most everyone.
+- At the end of Cars, Lightning McQueen gives up the chance to win the big Piston Cup race so he can help The King finish his last race, but is still revered by everyone due to helping the King finish the race.
+On the other hand, Chick, who deliberately injured The King in the first place and only won because Lightning stopped in front of the finish line, not only loses the sponsorship of Dinoco, but the respect of most everyone.

 - In Run Fatboy Run, Dennis manages to come dead last in the London Marathon after getting a Twisted Ankle very early in.
 Despite this, he limps the final hundred yards to a cheering crowd.

 - Similar to Rocky, Real Steel has this.
 Atom loses to Zeus by points, but the final rounds is all about little Atom totally dominating the huge champion robot.
 The owners of Zeus proclaim that Zeus is the winner, as expected, but the crowd is all for Atom, and Atom is celebrated as "the People's Champion".

 - Subverted in the episode of The Simpsons, titled "the Joy of Sect".
 A local sports team returning to Springfield is quite upbeat in spite of losing the big game and sees a big crowd awaiting them.
 However, the crowd is not there to give them a hero's welcome.

 Team member exiting plane: Hey, look!
 There's a big crowd to welcome us back even though we lost.

 Moe: Hey, I'll give you something to cry about, you loser!
 You can't catch a football?
 Let's see if you can catch a rock!